inspire-eu-validation/view-service/iso-19128/at51-getmap-request-parameter.md

 * Send a request without REQUEST parameter and all the other mandatory parameters.

-    * Check that the service notify the missing parameter.
+    * Check if the service notify the missing parameter.

 * Send a request with an invalid REQUEST parameter and all the other mandatory parameters.

-    * Check that the service notify the invalid parameter value.
+    * Check if the service notify the invalid parameter value.

 * Send a request with 'GetMap' value for REQUEST parameter and all the other mandatory parameters.

-    * Check that the service response is successful.
+    * Check if the service response is successful.

 **Reference(s)**: